f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 You may have a need to access the console of a tenant to diagnose a problem, or to watch it bootup.
 VELOS provides a built-in terminal server function that will proxy network connections to a tenant console.
-VIPRION provided a vconsole capability which required a user to authenticate to VIPRION’s CLI first before they could run the vconsole command.
+VIPRION provided a **vconsole** capability which required a user to authenticate to VIPRION’s CLI first before they could run the vconsole command.

 When a VELOS tenant is created and deployed a listening ssh port will be configured on port 700x of the chassis partition (where x is the tenant instance ID).
-After a tenant is created, you will need to set the tenant password and tweak the expiry date to force a password change before a user can connection via the terminal server.
+After a tenant is created, you will need to set the tenant password and tweak the expiry date to force a password change before a user can connect via the terminal server.

 Once a tenant is created from the chassis partition CLI enter the command **show system aaa authentication**.
 Note that there is a **username** that corresponds to each tenant that has been created (tenant1, tenant2, tenant3 in this case, but will match the configured name of the tenant) and each of these have the role of **tenant-console**.
 Note the expiry date is set for **1**, which means expired.